NRottmann/AutonomousLawnMowerMatlab/README.md

-# Matlab Autonomous Lawn Mower (under current development)
+# Matlab Autonomous Lawn Mower
 Matlab Simulation environment for the self-designed autonomous lawn mower of the University of Luebeck.
 This environment is used to test ideas in advance.
 There is also a simulation environment based on ROS and Gazebo available.

 ## Requirements